-[HA439 trade name] may have a minor effect on the ability to drive and use machines.
-Patients should be informed that dizziness has been reported during treatment with emtricitabine and tenofovir disoproxil.
+No studies on the effects on the ability to drive and use machines have been performed.
+However, patients should be informed that dizziness has been reported during treatment with emtricitabine and tenofovir disoproxil.

 4.8 Undesirable effects

 Summary of the safety profile